PennLINC/Fixel_NMF_development/README.md

 This project includes typically-developing PNC participants - LTN criteria were used.
 Refer to Sample_creation.R for how the sample was selected and for the list of bblids.

+Additionally, this repository contains the following **data**:

+*  **df_fdc.csv**: a dataframe containing all necessary data to run statistical analyses (GAMs and Figures scripts).
+This includes the coefficient matrix (H) generated using NMF, which contains individual participant scores in each of the fiber covariance networks.

+* **W_ltn_FDC_14comp.h5**: an h5 file containing the output factorization matrix (W) generated using NMF, which contains fixel loadings in each of the fiber covariance networks.

+* **wmfod_template.mif**: the study-specific FOD template generated using Preprocessing scripts.

 # Preprocessing

 ### 0.Run_QSIPrep